Skip to content

 DataFlux Func supports multiple deployments to meet high availability requirements.

-1. Multi-replica Deployment
+1. Multi-Replica Deployment

 flowchart TB